-The internet created a boom of writing jobs of all kinds, from bloggers to technical writers to social media managers.
-But to land one of these jobs, you need to create a cover letter that not only conveys your relevant experience, but that captures an employer's attention, and persuades them that you have the skills to attract and engage readers.
+The internet created a boom of writing jobs of all kinds, from content writers to technical writers to social media managers.
+To land one of these jobs, you'll need to create a cover letter that conveys your relevant writing experience, captures an employer's attention, and persuades them that you have the skills to attract and engage readers.

 Cover Letter Tips for a Writing Position

 Don't Send a Form Letter: Form letters look lazy and lack originality.
 You're applying for a job where your words matter.
 Use them to craft a specific letter that speaks uniquely to the position and potential employer.

 Get to the Point: Some writers love to read their own words.
 But keep the letter's recipient in mind: they've likely received tons of applications and are short on time.
 Don't ramble or pontificate.

 Keep your letter short and to the point.
 You may find that using bullet points helps you convey a lot of information without a ton of words.

 Choose Your Voice and Tone Wisely: Match the tone of your letter to that of the job description.
 If the description is formal, write a straightforward cover letter with a sophisticated voice.
 A fun, offbeat job description filled with humor gives you permission to let your guard down in your letter and spice it up.
 But don't go overboard on wackiness—when in doubt, reel it in.

 Demonstrate Your Writing Technique: Use the cover letter as an opportunity to showcase your command of your craft.
 Vivid description and imagery aren't just for poetry and prose.
 For example, if you're applying to write about food or travel, use sensory language in your descriptions.
 Tell an anecdote to describe your experience.

 And what's an anecdote really but a story—draw the reader in, hook them with a conflict (e.g., "I had to write a 500-word piece overnight to meet a publication deadline") and then describe how you resolved it with your top-notch skills.